PSP vs. MVR: what’s the difference?

 Why Motor Carriers Should Obtain Both MVRs and PSP Reports

-Motor carriers should obtain MVRs, and PSP reports to understand a candidate’s driving history completely.
+Motor carriers should obtain MVRs and PSP reports to understand a candidate’s driving history completely.
 However, MVRs may not display incidents unless the state court has convicted the driver.
 On the other hand, PSPs provide a detailed overview by revealing violations detected during roadside inspections over five years for accidents, three years for inspections, and out-of-service violations.

 If you have any further questions regarding PSP and MVR for commercial drivers, the experts at FleetCare are available to help.
+However, we believe that in general we have provided comprehensive answers to the question: What is a PSP in trucking, and what is an MVR?

 Sign up for Exclusive Trucking Tips